Dogs Available in Oxfordshire

 Whats Great About Copper?
 Ball-mad Copper is an action-packed lad, looking for an active home.
 This little pocket rocket likes to be busy: no resting allowed!
 He can live with dog-savvy children aged 12 + What Copper Needs To be the only pet in the home.
 A patient home that can provide support and stability while he settles.
 Cooper is reactive on walks and will need an adopter willing to work on this behaviour in the home A private secure garden with a minimum fence height of 5ft.

-Larry, a 4 years old male Great Dane available for adoption from Blue Cross in Oxfordshire
+Dexter And Mollie, a 10 years old male Papillon available for adoption from Blue Cross in Oxfordshire

 Blue Cross